 Healthecare apps only need to be HIPAA compliant if they store, transmit, or display Protected Health Information (PHI).

-If you don’t fall into any of the categories of Covered Entity or Business Associate then you do not have to be HIPAA compliant even if you or your users are creating health related data.
+If you don’t fall into any of the categories of a Covered Entity or Business Associate, then you do not have to be HIPAA compliant even if you or your users are creating health related data.